-It is not necessary to list all the risks identified.
+It might be tempting to list all the risks identified in the previous step.
+This is not necessary.
 Instead, focus on the risks which you deem to have the highest likelihood/consequence.

 Table 4: Risk categories

 Programmatic risks

 Risks related to inadequate programme/project strategy or processes, technological issues, obtaining permits, and/or lack of time for proper implementation.